dangrasso/oda-crawler/README.md

 ### Static Parsing
 This tool performs static parsing (no js is executed).
 This trades flexibility for simplicity and performance.
-In order to parse online stores with client heavy front-ends, we may want to add a custom Parser implementation using something like Selenium or Puppeteer to reproduce a full browser environment.
+In order to parse online stores with client heavy front-ends, we may want to add a custom `fetch_content` implementation using something like Selenium or Puppeteer to reproduce a full browser environment.

 ### Testing
 There are only a few unit tests, but the code should be easily testable.